-Results from the primary irradiation experiments with HSST Plate 02 and HSSI weld 73W performed by ORNL were published previously.^{3,5,6} Fracture toughness characterization of these steels has been also performed in these studies.
-Recently, cleavage fracture toughness data (K{Ic}) for these steels were reevaluated by the master curve analysis procedure.7 The procedure applies a statistical distribution function to characterize scatter of fracture toughness in the transition range and weakest-link theory to account for size effects.8 It introduces the reference fracture toughness temperature, T{100} , as a temperature at which the median fracture toughness equals $100 \text{ MPa}\cdot\text{m}^{1/2}$.
-The shift of T{100} is used in the present work to characterize effects of irradiation and/or annealing on cleavage fracture toughness.
+Results from the primary irradiation experiments with HSST Plate 02 and HSSI Weld 73W performed by ORNL were previously published [3,5,6].
+Fracture toughness characterization of these steels has been also performed in these studies.
+Recently, cleavage fracture toughness data ( $K{Jc}$ ) for these steels were reevaluated using the master curve analysis procedure [7].
+The procedure applies a statistical distribution function to characterize scatter of fracture toughness in the transition range and weakest-link theory to account for size effects, see Ref.
+[7] for details.
+It introduces the reference fracture toughness temperature, $T{100}$ , as a temperature at which the median fracture toughness equals $100 \text{ MPa}\cdot\text{m}^{1/2}$ .
+The shift of $T{100}$ is used in the present work to characterize effects of irradiation and/or annealing on cleavage fracture toughness.
+In the present study, PCVN specimens of VVER-440 Weld 502 were tested in three-point bending by ORNL to provide fracture toughness characterization of this weld in the unirradiated, irradiated, and irradiated/annealed conditions.